Chart Color Schemes

 The educational profile of Daisy Hill exceeds national averages, with above-average qualification levels and academic performance metrics

-Daisy Hill's educational attainment is notably higher than broader averages.
-Among residents aged 15 and above, 29.0% have university qualifications, compared to 16.2% in the SA4 region and 20.6% in the SA3 area.
+Daisy Hill's educational attainment is notably higher than broader benchmarks.
+Specifically, 29.0% of residents aged 15+ hold university qualifications, compared to 16.2% in the SA4 region and 20.6% in the SA3 area.
 Bachelor degrees are most common at 19.9%, followed by postgraduate qualifications (6.5%) and graduate diplomas (2.6%).
-Vocational credentials are also prevalent, with 37.0% of residents holding such qualifications; advanced diplomas account for 12.2% and certificates for 24.8%.
+Vocational credentials are also prevalent, with 37.0% of residents aged 15+ holding such qualifications – advanced diplomas at 12.2% and certificates at 24.8%.

 Educational participation is high, with 30.6% of residents currently enrolled in formal education.
-This includes 11.0% in primary education, 9.3% in secondary education, and 4.9% pursuing tertiary education.
-Daisy Hill's three schools have a combined enrollment of 3,740 students.
-The area has typical Australian school conditions (ICSEA: 1031) with balanced educational opportunities.
-It includes one primary school and two K-12 schools.
-Daisy Hill functions as an education hub, with 50.4 school places per 100 residents, significantly above the regional average of 20.7, attracting students from surrounding communities.
+This includes primary education (11.0%), secondary education (9.3%), and tertiary education (4.9%).
+Daisy Hill's three schools have a combined enrollment of 3,740 students and demonstrate typical Australian school conditions (ICSEA: 1031), offering balanced educational opportunities.
+The area functions as an education hub with 50.4 school places per 100 residents, significantly above the regional average of 20.7, attracting students from surrounding communities.

 Frequently Asked Questions - Education